ARION

 “You can bet we’ll never forget it now!”

 Four hours later, Dr. Kate watched as War Admiral touched down on the runway.
-In addition to another full load of material, the rest of the human (or furman) population of the crew was onboard this shuttle truck.
-There was still much to be brought down from the ship in orbit, and Captain Robeson had mentioned sending up more personnel to speed up the process, but for now, Kate wanted an all-personnel staff meeting on the surface.
+In addition to another full load of material, the last of the living population of the crew was onboard this shuttle truck.
+There was still so much to be brought down from the ship in orbit, and Captain Robeson had mentioned sending up more personnel to speed up the process, but for now, Kate wanted an all-personnel staff meeting on the surface.
 For the first time since the keel had been laid for the great interstellar vessel, there was now no human presence aboard the Arion-1.

 Aside of those on board the shuttle, everyone else was now gathered in the galley tent, occupying all of the tables and chairs.
 Rocky had graciously provided drinks and snacks for the mob, so once those on War Admiral came in on the work truck left for them, they could get started.

-Ten minutes later, a zoological party that was mostly all felines entered the tent: an orange cat, a cheetah, a tiger, a standard jaguar, a spotted snow leopard and two rabbits all found seats at a table near the back of the room.
+Ten minutes later, a zoological party that was mostly all felines entered the tent: an orange cat, a cheetah, a tiger, a standard jaguar and a spotted snow leopard with two rabbits all found seats at a table near the back of the room.
 Pilot Sean Barringer gave Dr. Kate a thumbs up to signal they were all there so she could start the meeting.

 “Good afternoon,” the African lioness said over the multitude of conversations in progress.
 “May I have your attention, please?”
 Little by little over the next couple of moments, the voices quieted and all eyes were upon her.